AmineDiro/Adversarial-Attacks/README.md

     - [![Adversarial_whitebox_attacks](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1J86NJTDyyAZq4Y6zR7__n5ACw4OMWAdf?usp=sharing)
 - `Defense.ipynb` : This notebook showcases the robustness of 3 different defenses against the attacks.
 You'll find the accuracy measure of the model when adding the defense.
 The `L-BFGS` attack was left out of the testing because the high computational cost of the attack.
     - [![](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1CVC08o4i0GKCbZzjH5MexZKsNp_Vd8mD?usp=sharing)
-- `Adversarial_blackbox_attacks.ipynb` :  One very interesting feature of adversarial examples is their ability to attack different models.
+- `Adversarial_blackbox_attacks.ipynb` :  One very interesting feature of adversarial examples is their ability to transfer to different models.
 We tested this unique property by attack a model based on image generated froma  different one.
 We used a more complex dataset (ants/bees) of 3 channels images  from this test.
     - [![](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1z5b1yvpLm7zaBK0Oz4otqQ3zWDyPlM42?usp=sharing)
     - **Note** the dataset is available to download by running :
         ```bash